coderdj/kodiaq/source/deployment.rst

 src/master/data/RunModes.ini.
 This file is simply a list where the first entry is a string with a run mode identifier and the second entry is the path to the .ini file for that mode.
 This file can be edited while the master is running.
+For an exampe .ini file take a look in src/master/data/RunModes/DAQOptionsMaster.ini.